 I’m that annoying person who doesn’t forget things.

-I’m insanely organized.
-I require structure and I will obsess about details.
-But at least I don’t sort my highlighters in my drawer by color (anymore). 🙂
+I require structure and will obsess about details.
+But at least I don’t sort my highlighters in my drawer by color (*cough* anymore).

 About my writing…

 A Better Man was my first published story.
 It was originally published in July 2012 via a publisher.
 The title was pulled a year later when the publisher closed (hence, my reasons for self-publishing now).
 I expanded and re-released the book as a self-published title in January 2014.

 I’m a plotter.
 I need to have a general idea of the direction of the story to start.
 A general framework is best – without specifics.
 My stories generally evolve as I write.

 I can’t write a single word of a story until the characters are fully fleshed out in my head.
-I need to know exactly what they look like, what they sound like, and their mannerisms before I can write their story.
-It does get a little annoying, especially when they’re hovering over my shoulder as I write their story.
+I need to know exactly what they look like, what they sound like, and their mannerisms before I can write them or their story.
+It does get a little annoying, especially when they’re hovering over my shoulder as I write.
 And just in case you’re wondering, Aidan was the w o r s t.
 But he’s my “beautiful disaster” and I love him (even though writing his story was incredibly painful).